We are committed to building a community of homeless people and their supporters,

 As a supportive community, we focus on creating social enterprises that hire local individuals experiencing homelessness and providing resources to establish economic self-sufficiency and social integration.

-Street Company began on a small table at Jane Reynolds Park in Lancaster, believing that despite our social and economic disadvantages, we can do something amazing together.
+Street Company began on a small table at Jane Reynolds Park in Lancaster, CA, believing that despite our social and economic disadvantages, we can do something amazing together.

 Beyond paving the way out of homelessness, we are passionate about serving the city community and becoming blessings to many others.
 This vision is not merely an image, but it is firmly rooted in the potential we have witnessed a few years ago.